exporl/mwf-artifact-removal/README.md

  ## References

  [1] B. Somers, T. Francart, A. Bertrand (2018).
 A generic EEG artifact removal algorithm based on the multi-channel Wiener filter.
- Journal of Neural Engineering (Manuscript accepted for publication)
+ Journal of Neural Engineering, 2018